 Glennie started going deaf at the age of eight due to nerve deterioration.
 Her hearing declined to profound deafness, meaning that she can’t understand the spoken word from sound alone.

 Her percussion teacher at school taught her how to develop her senses to identify the part of her body where she could feel particular notes.

 For example, she had to place her hands on a wall, and he would play two notes on two timpani.
 He would then ask her which was the higher note and where she felt it.

-She was able to identify that she could feel the higher note in the upper part of her hand while feeling the lower note down towards her wrist.
+She was able to identify that she could feel the higher note in the upper part of her hand while feeling the lower note down toward her wrist.

-She led 1000 drummers in the Opening Ceremony of the London 2012 Olympic Games.
-Glennie was awarded an OBE and has received over 100 international music awards, including two Grammy’s.
+She led 1,000 drummers in the opening ceremony of the London 2012 Olympic Games.
+Glennie’s works has earned her an OBE and over 100 music awards, including two Grammys.